 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Susquehanna University is 12:1, and the school has 53.1 percent of its classes with fewer than 20 students.
-The most popular majors at Susquehanna University include: Business/Commerce, General; Speech Communication and Rhetoric; Psychology, General; Creative Writing; and Social Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 84.8 percent.
+The student-faculty ratio at Susquehanna University is 12:1, and the school has 57 percent of its classes with fewer than 20 students.
+The most popular majors at Susquehanna University include: Business/Commerce, General; Communication, General; Creative Writing; Liberal Arts and Sciences/Liberal Studies; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.